422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 } CONTEXT, *PCONTEXT;
 ```

-To modify the starting address, the `Eax` member must be changed (for Win32 applications) to the _virtual address_ of the payload's `AddressOfEntryPoint`.
+To modify the starting address, the `Eax` member must be changed to the _virtual address_ of the payload's `AddressOfEntryPoint`.
 Simply, `context.Eax = ImageBase + AddressOfEntryPoint`.
-To apply the changes to the process's thread, calling `SetThreadContext` by passing in the modified `CONTEXT` struct is sufficient.
+To apply the changes to the process's thread, calling `SetThreadContext` and passing in the modified `CONTEXT` struct is sufficient.
 All that is required now is to call `ResumeThread` and payload should start execution.

 ### Atom Bombing

+The Atom Bombing is a code injection technique that takes advantage of global data storage via Windows Atoms.

 ----